breki/demeton/pomodoro-Demeton.md

-﻿- add the notes, links to its docs
+﻿- study GitHub releases

 ## Tue 19.11.
+- Added the investigation notes and links to the `Downsampling` module.
 - Redesigned downsampleAverage to use 4 parameters instead of an array.
 - Switched to using `Average` downsampling.
 - Implemented the `downsampleAverage` function.